midnjerry/asteroids/README.md

 # asteroids
-This is a port of the Asteroids Deluxe arcade game.
+This is a port of the Asteroids Deluxe arcade game using Unity 2D engine.
 Great care was made to stick as close to the original as possible.
 This includes:

 * Artwork
 * Sounds